Product Requirements Document

 Final Answer button.

 Each right answer makes the score increase by 25 points.
 The score does not decrease for wrong answers.
-Therefore answering all questions correctly provides a score of 100.
+Answering all questions correctly provides a score of 100.

-After every question and when loading the game, the user will see their level, score, and the question they are on.
+After every question and when loading the game, the user will see their level, score, and the current question.

 When a level is over, text on the game page will cycle through different bright light colors.